Goose and miniature horse looking for forever home together

 BUCKS COUNTY, Pa.
 (CNN) – Good friends may be hard to come by – but as many people know, they can come in any size or shape – and any species too!

-Bucks County’s SPCA adopts out big animals, depending on your definition of big.
+Bucks County’s SPCA in Pennsylvania adopts out big animals, depending on your definition of big.

 He loves grass and carrots, and there’s one other thing that he loves.